How to Clean a Hacked WordPress Site

 The third section is what to do after a hack, and this is arguably the most important part of … A lot of people forget, so we need to take some proactive measures to make sure that the bad guys aren’t going to come back the next day, because you don’t want to be back at square one, right?
 Without further ado, how to tell if your website was compromised.

 There’s a number of different symptoms that you want to look out for, and I’ll just briefly go over each one of those here.
-Of course, the most obvious one is that your website has been blacklisted.
-Google, of course, is the most common one, but other search engines, like Bing and Yandex and what not, also maintain their own blacklists.
-Anti-virus vendors, such as Norton, McAfee, MalwareBytes, maintain their own blacklists, as well, and we maintain a blacklist, also.
+Of course, the most obvious one is that your website has been blocklisted.
+Google, of course, is the most common one, but other search engines, like Bing and Yandex and what not, also maintain their own blocklists.
+Anti-virus vendors, such as Norton, McAfee, MalwareBytes, maintain their own blocklists, as well, and we maintain a blocklist, also.

-If you want to check to see if your website is blacklisted, mosey on down to virustotal.com.
-Type in your website domain name and it will check your website against a whole bunch of different blacklists to see if it’s getting flagged anywhere.
+If you want to check to see if your website is blocklisted, mosey on down to virustotal.com.
+Type in your website domain name and it will check your website against a whole bunch of different blocklists to see if it’s getting flagged anywhere.
 There’s an example in the Java Right of a website that getting flagged by five different vendors.

 In this presentation, I’ve included as many practical examples as I can because it’s one thing to talk about website security, but it’s another thing to actually understand what you’re looking at and be able to understand what you’re seeing, right?
 I’ve included as many practical screenshots and examples as I can.
 Also, one thing that’s really important is to listen to your website visitors, and what they’re reporting on your site.

 You might not be getting any warnings on your end, but they might be using a different anti-virus program, for example.
 They might be getting warnings, and you’re not.
 Pay careful attention to what your website visitors are saying.
 If you try to access a website that is blocklisted by Google, you’re going to see something like this.
 Pretty strong indicator that something’s gone wrong, right?